Explain to me: the taste for pointed shoes

 The longer it was, the more you "weighed in the game" of the shoe.

-In the Middle Ages, the poulaine, a sort of long leather shoe with a disproportionate toe, was the object of all desire.
-Although it was banned by the royal powers both in France (1368) and in England (1463) because it was considered crazy and cumbersome for prayer, nothing helped: until the end of the 15th century, it remains a powerful marker of social status, thus representing a fashion that will last nearly 250 years.
+In the Middle Ages, the poulaine, a sort of long leather shoe with an oversized toe, was the object of all desires.
+Although it was banned by the royal powers in both France (1368) and England (1463) because it was considered crazy and cumbersome for prayer, nothing changed: until the end of the 15th century, it remained a powerful marker of social status, thus representing a fashion that would last nearly 250 years.

-This last point was even more of an advantage than a defect: when a noble or a rich merchant wore foals, his wealth was evident from head to toe, literally.
+This last point was even more of an advantage than a defect: when a nobleman or a rich merchant wore poulaines, his wealth was evident from head to toe, literally.

-And we might be tempted to believe that this fascination with “extending” the foot stops there, but that is not the case.
+And one might be tempted to believe that this fascination with the "extension" of the foot stops there, but that is not the case.

-Have you ever looked at the engravings and illustrations of 19th century dandies?
+Have you ever looked at engravings and illustrations of 19th century dandies?

-There are no "pointed" shoes strictly speaking, however, the men are always represented with the most slender body shape possible : thin hands, long limbs, wasp waist, and above all...
-Thin feet.
+There are no "pointed" shoes, strictly speaking, but men are always represented with the most slender morphology possible : thin hands, long limbs, wasp waists, and above all... thin feet.

 Brummel engraving